-HD Forum Italia (HDFI) is an association constituted on September 19^{th.} 2006, to represent the general interests of the industry and consumers towards high definition.
-HDFI is aimed to promote, support, illustrate and disseminate the utilization of multimedia contents and audiovisual programmes, productions and technology in high definition format (HD).
+HD Forum Italia (HDFI) is an association constituted on September 19th.
+2006, to represent the general interests of the industry and consumers towards high definition.
+HDFI is aimed to promote, support, illustrate and disseminate the utilization of multimedia contents and audiovisual programmes, productions and technology in high definition format (HD) ) and beyond (3DTV, UHDTV).

 The HDFI association members represent the major institution & companies in the audiovisual & telecommunication Industry in Italy.
-They cover most of the segment of the entire production chain, from the content creations to end users: ADB, Aeranti Corallo, Eutelsat, Fastweb, Fondazione Ugo Bordoni, Fracarro, Frame, IDS Multimedia, Mediaset, Panasonic, Philips, RAI, Samsung, SES Astra, Sisvel Technology, Sky Italia, Sony, STMicroelectronics, Telecom Italia, Telecom Italia Media and Telsey.
+They cover most of the segment of the entire production chain, from the content creations to end users: Aeranti Corallo, Dolby, Eutelsat, Fastweb, Fondazione Ugo Bordoni, Fracarro, LG, Mediaset, Panasonic, RAI, Samsung, SES Astra, Sisvel Technology, Sky Italia, Sony, STMicroelectronics, Telecom Italia, Telecom Italia Media, TP Vision and Vestel.

-HDFI agrees, as Italian member organization, to FAME (Forum on Advanced Media in Europe, formerly known as EHDF, European HD Forum), promoted and jointly chaired by the international organizations EBU (European Broadcasting Union) and DIF (Digital Interoperability Forum), consequently to the strong stimulus originally impressed by the European Conference on HDTV held on June 7th, 2005 in Luxembourg, organized by the former EU Luxembourg Presidency under the European Community patronage.
+HDFI adheres, as Italian member organization, to FAME (Forum on Advanced Media in Europe, formerly known as EHDF, European HD Forum), promoted and jointly chaired by the international organizations EBU (European Broadcasting Union) and DIF (Digital Interoperability Forum.